-The QMS is communicated between Senior Management/ Director of Infrastructure Services (Public Works) and the owner, personnel, suppliers and the public through various methods, such as: meetings (formal and informal), emails, telephone calls, website postings, log books, memos, and continual improvement forms, etc. The communication with each group varies and is described below.
+The QMS is communicated between Senior Management and the owner, personnel, suppliers and the public through various methods, such as: meetings (formal and informal), emails, telephone calls, website postings, log books, memos, and continual improvement forms, etc. The communication with each group varies and is described below.